Skip to content

 WORKSPACE_DIR: ~/projects/git/my_project/

-PROJECT_STATE: active
+PROJECT_STATE: enabled

 PROJECT_ALIASES: docs